ohnotnow/cronmon/readme.md

 ### Todo :

 * Do something meaningful with the 'ping' logs for jobs.
-* Possibly create an API for creating/editing jobs so it could be automated as part of a provisioning system, for instance.
+* DONE Possibly create an API for creating/editing jobs so it could be automated as part of a provisioning system, for instance.